The five best activities to experience on a Brisbane to Townsville road trip

 Moreton Island - Brisbane

-A 75-minute ferry ride from Brisbane will bring you to the third largest sand island in the world.
-Hop on a sandboard and zoom down the iconic sand dunes of Moreton Island.
-Or, explore the Tangalooma Wreck, a cluster of 15 deliberately sunken ships on the east side of the island.
-Kayakers, snorkelers and divers have multitudes to explore here.
+A 75-minute ferry ride from Brisbane will bring you to the third-largest sand island in the world.
+Hop on a sandboard and zoom down the iconic dunes of Moreton Island.
+Or, explore the Tangalooma Wreck, a cluster of 15 deliberately sunken ships on the island's east side.
+Take a leisurely walk or go kayaking, swimming, diving or snorkelling—visitors have multitudes to explore here.

-• It’s easy to organise a day trip from Brisbane, or there are camping and glamping options for those keen to spend the night.
+• It’s easy to organise a day trip from Brisbane, or there are camping and glamping options for those keen to take in the spectacular sunset and sleep under the stars.

 Noosa Everglades - Sunshine Coast

-Spend a few hours or a few days exploring this phenomenal network of pristine waterways and wetlands connecting the Northern Noosa River system in the Cooloola Region of the Great Sandy National Park.
+Spend a few hours—or days—exploring this phenomenal network of pristine waterways and wetlands connecting the Northern Noosa River system in the Cooloola Region of the Great Sandy National Park.

-• Queensland has 1 of only 2 Everglades biospheres worldwide (the other one is the Florida Everglades).
+• Queensland has one of only two Everglades biospheres in the world (the other is the Florida Everglades).

 Great Barrier Reef

-A world-heritage-listed wonder of the world and the largest living structure on the planet, the Great Barrier Reef is a must-see attraction on your Brisbane to Townsville drive.
-Find a reef experience for the whole family and immerse yourself in this aquatic wonderland.
+A world-heritage-listed wonder and the largest living structure on the planet, the Great Barrier Reef is a must-see attraction on your Brisbane to Townsville road trip.
+Find a reef experience for the whole family and spend a few days in this aquatic wonderland.

-While most theme parks are located a bit south of Brisbane on the Gold Coast, the kiddos likely won’t mind the extra time in Queensland’s capital.
-Make it worth your while by visiting one or two parks, or get a combo deal and hit them all!
+While most theme parks are located south of Brisbane on the Gold Coast, the kids likely won’t mind the extra time in Queensland’s capital.
+Gear up for family fun at one or two parks, or get a combo deal and hit them all!

 Dreamworld